 NB: In addition to the above, during the months of June, July, August and September, ATAS is extremely busy and so the processing time for ATAS applications can be as long as 30 working days.

-ATAS application frequently asked questions
+The ATAS application - frequently asked questions

 We receive many queries about how to complete sections of the ATAS application.
-Please refer to our ATAS FAQ [pdf] and FCO examples of proposed research [pdf] in the first instance as your query may easily be resolved If the FAQs do not answer your query then please contact us or contact the ATAS team directly.
+Please refer to our ATAS FAQ [pdf] and FCO examples of proposed research [pdf] in the first instance as your query may easily be resolved.
+If the FAQs do not answer your query then please contact us or contact the ATAS team directly.